-Notice that campervan rental offices are always located at the airports which may first sound like a trouble.
+Notice that campervan rental offices are located at airports, which may first sound like a trouble.
 Yet it is the perfect solution.
-Driving a big van on the left hand side is hard enough in the beginning and you don’t want to add any troubles like driving through big cities to your first rental days.
+Driving a big van on the left hand side is hard enough on your first travel days, and you don’t want to add any trouble like driving through big cities on your first rental days.

 A Home on the Road

 We took a bigger campervan that had all we needed.
 There was a kitchen with gas stove, fridge, microwave, and of course a toaster to ensure pleasant breakfasts.
 The campervan also had a bathroom and sofa corner that we converted to beds at nights.

-So now we had s a perfect mobile home for our Melbourne to Sydney coastal drive.
-What was fun was that our campervan was both bigger and had more amenities than our own boat back home that we also use for overnight trips.
+So now we had s a perfect mobile home for our Melbourne to Sydney drive.
+It was a bit funny that our campervan was both bigger and had more amenities than our boat back home that we also use a lot for overnight trips.

 Easy to drive says the driver, the passenger instead is scared at times.
 But everything has gone well so far, and we are enjoying this so much!

 Melbourne to Sydney Drive along Coast

-As the Melbourne to Sydney drive contains so much I split the trip in parts and made separate posts on the different sections.
+As the Melbourne to Sydney drive contains so much. we split the trip in parts and made separate posts on the different sections.

 1. Driving through Victoria: Melbourne to Wilsons Promontory

 Following the Pacific coastline from Melbourne to Sydney you will first come to Wilsons Promontory National Park at the very southern edge of continental Australia.
-The national park is set on a long and narrow peninsula that offers nature lovers amazing scenery.
+The national park is set on a long and narrow peninsula that offers nature lovers some amazing scenery.

 On the way to Wilsons Promontory we took a 10 km side trip to Bunurong Coastal Drive and had a look at some very old fossils and rock formations on the ocean shore.
 So that was a short extra ride.
-And that was not the only one, there are two more optional trips as well, to the popular tourist destinations of Yarra Valley and Phillip Island.
+And that was not the only one, there are two more optional trips, to the popular destinations Yarra Valley and Phillip Island.

-- For route description read my post Driving from Melbourne to Wilsons Promontory.
+- For route description read the post Driving from Melbourne to Wilsons Promontory.

-2. South East Coast of Victoria: Wilsons Promontory to Merimbula
+2. The South East Coast of Victoria: Wilsons Promontory to Merimbula